 Permits are only to be used when:

-• the vehicle is being used by an organisation providing transport services to people with a disability
+- the vehicle is being used by an organisation providing services (that require transport) to people with a disability

 Hang the permit from the rear vision mirror or display on the passenger side of the dashboard for clear visibility.